 *NOTE: Funding levels have not yet been confirmed and are subject to change based on government allocation and budgetary allowances.

 A low-interest loan made available to students who are not eligible (or only partially eligible) for the need-based interest subsidy.
 Interest begins accruing at the time of first disbursement of loan funds.
 Students may choose to pay the interest while in school or have it accrue and added to the principal amount of the loan.
 Repayment of interest and principal combined begins six months after the student ceases to be enrolled at least half-time.
-For Adult Degree students, the fixed interest rate is 3.76%; for graduate students, it is 5.31%.
+For Adult Degree students, the fixed interest rate is 5.05%.
 Eligibility to borrow is limited by yearly and aggregate maximums.

 The Offices of Graduate Admission and Financial Aid are committed to assisting current service members and veterans who wish to continue their education.
 Please click here for more information.